Oliver0804/arduino-cli-mcp/README.md

 ## Contributing

 We encourage you to contribute to arduino-cli-mcp to help expand and improve it.
-Whether you want to add new Arduino-related tools, enhance existing functionality, or improve the documentation, your input is valuable.
+Whether you want to add new Arduino-related tools, enhance existing functionality, or improve documentation, your input is valuable.

 For examples of other MCP servers and implementation patterns, see: https://github.com/modelcontextprotocol/servers